Skip to content

 The Very Hungry Caterpillar™

 Join us for one of nature’s greatest transformations as you become the world’s most famous caterpillar from Eric Carle’s best-selling book The Very Hungry Caterpillar™.
 Wiggle along the trail to spot juicy fruits and tasty snacks before emerging as a beautiful butterfly.
-Along the way you’ll digest fascinating facts and enjoy games and activities in our stunning gardens/grounds.
-Find out more:
+Along the way you’ll digest fascinating facts and enjoy activities in the gardens at Ham House in London.

 Hampshire